CAPREx Alumni Spotlight

 Since returning to Ghana, Dr Quashie has already established a laboratory dedicated to the CRISPR Cas9 (gene editing) technology and started co-supervising PhD students with his collaborator.
 A laboratory manager and PhD student have been recruited for the project in Ghana, which will also involve masters level students.
 He has also been promoted to Associate Professor and Head of the Centre for Tropical, Clinical Pharmacology and Therapeutics, College of Health Sciences.

 Dr Quashie has made oral presentations on the CRISPR Cas9 technology to sections of the University of Ghana community.
-A poster on the application of the technique was presented at a symposium on malaria in Ghana in June 2016, and it attracted a lot of interest during the meeting.
+A poster on the application of the technique was presented at a symposium on malaria in Ghana in June 2016 attracting a lot of interest.

 Dr David Dodoo Arhin